gjbex/C-plus-plus-software-engineering/source-code/cmake/static-build/README.md

      data from standard input, and writes statistics to standard output.
     1. `CMakeLists.txt`: CMake file to build and install the application.
 1. `CMakeLists.txt`: CMake file to build and install the project.
-1. `build.sh`: bash script to build the project.